mddazure/azure-vwan-microhack/README.md

 See https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-shared-services-vnet for background.

-At the end of this Scenario, your VWAN, with enabled and disabled traffic flows, looks like this:
+At the end of this Scenario your lab, with enabled and disabled traffic flows, looks like this:

 ![image](images/scenario4.png)